eatcodeplay/obsidian-simple-banner/README.md

 # Simple Banner

-Enhance your Obsidian notes with a visually striking banner image at the top, seamlessly integrated with your content.
-This plugin also intelligently manages the display of your frontmatter properties, ensuring they remain accessible without overlapping your chosen banner.
+Enhance your Obsidian notes with header images, icons, dates and times.
+Flexible, customizable - fun! 🥳

-### Latest Update: `v0.2.0`:
+### Latest Update: `v0.3.0`:

-* Now you can haz icons!
-[See the update video below](#features-demo-v020) for more details.
+* **New feature:** Show a Date/Time in your Banner.
+[See the update video below](#features-demo-v030) for more information.
-* Autohiding of the Frontmatter properties is now optional
+* **Full refactor:** Future proofing the code for better performance, while still remaining fast and small.
-* Customize the Look and Feel for every device you use. **The settings are now per device.**
+* **Settings UX/UI improvements:** Helping you navigate through the options jungle a bit more easily.
-* Various UX improvements and smaller bugfixes
+* Added a full [CSS snippet example](https://github.com/eatcodeplay/obsidian-simple-banner/blob/main/examples/snippets.css) for all you customization nerds ❤️